theOehrly/Fast-F1/README.rst

 Once the session is loaded, and drivers are selected, you can plot the information.

+:code:`fastf1.plotting` provides some special axis formatting and data type conversion.
+This is required for generating a correct plot.

 It is not necessary to enable the usage of a cache but it is recommended.
 Simply provide the path to some empty folder on your system.

 .. code:: python

     fig, ax = plt.subplots()
+    plotting.laptime_axis(ax)
     ax.plot(lec['LapNumber'], lec['LapTime'], color='red')
     ax.plot(ham['LapNumber'], ham['LapTime'], color='cyan')
     ax.set_title("LEC vs HAM")